mills32/Adplug-for-8088-86/README.md

 - LDS: Loudness Sound System Tracker, the best tracker for adlib - working 100%.
 - VGM: YM3812 and compatible chips recordings (YM3526, Y8950), SN76489 (Tandy, SMS, Game Gear).
 Find more at vgmrips.com.

-  VGM files need 44100Hz playback rate, which can't be achieved on old PC, so timming might be a bit off in many songs
+  Timming might be a bit off in many songs.
+VGM files bigger than 64KB are truncated to 64KB.

 - D00: Edlib Tracker, The most complex tracker created for Adlib.